La Petite Ferme is situated just outside the town of Franschhoek…

-Family holidays: For family holidays with younger children, consider La Petite Ferme’s lakeside lodges or the self-catering Maison Cottage.
+Family holidays: For family holidays in the Winelands with younger children, consider La Petite Ferme’s lakeside lodges or the self-catering Maison Cottage.
 Older children can be accommodated well in the main suites.See more ideas for Family holidays in South Africa

 Attitude towards children: La Petite Ferme is now more child-friendly than in the past.
-They have relaxed their age restriction and seem to warmly welcome children.
-They accept children of all ages although some rooms are better suited to accommodating children than others.
+They have relaxed their age restrictions and seem to warmly welcome children although some rooms are better suited to children than others.

-Property’s age restrictions: There are generally no age restrictions and children can be accommodated in selected suites, with prior arrangement.
+Property’s age restrictions: There are generally no age restrictions and children can be accommodated in selected suites, by prior arrangement.
 Children under the age of two stay free of charge and a baby bed can be supplied.
-All children from 2 – 12 years old pay only 20% of the room rate for an extra bed to be added to room when sharing with parents however please note that they can only accommodate one extra bed per room, and only in selected rooms.
-The Library suite works well for this.
-The lakeside cottages taken children of all ages, as does the Maison self-catering Cottage.
+For children aged 2–12 years, 20% of the room rate is charged for an extra bed when sharing a room with parents.
+However, please note that they can accommodate only one extra bed per room, and only in selected rooms.
+The Library Suite works well for this.
+The lakeside cottages take children of all ages, as does the Maison (self-catering) Cottage.

-Special activities & services: There is a small be decent menu for children.
+Special activities & services: There is a small but decent menu for children in the restaurant.